 Though wildlife is the typical draw, there are other equally fascinating aspects to the natural world of the Galapagos.
 These include the islands themselves, their volcanic nature, and the unique way in which they were geologically formed.
 What is also intriguing is that the different geologic ages of the archipelago play an intrinsic role in the evolutionary history of the islands.
-Learn about Galapagos volcanoes and it’s interesting story.
+Learn about Galapagos volcanoes and it’s an interesting story.

 Volcanoes are areas where the crust of the earth is thinner or more active than other places and liquid magma is allowed to escape.
 As it breaks the earth’s surface it becomes lava, which then cools into new rock.
 Repeated eruptions can form lava cones that make up the distinct shape of active volcanoes.
 Volcanoes appear in two ways: They can be created where two tectonic plates push against one another, as is the case with the volcanoes that make up the Pacific ring of fire, or they can be formed in a thin section of a tectonic plate where a fixed jet of magma called a magma plume exists.
-This phenomenon is called a hot spot, and is the way in which volcanic island chains like Hawaii and the Galapagos were formed.
+This phenomenon is called a hot spot and is the way in which volcanic island chains like Hawaii and the Galapagos were formed.

-A hot spot requires two conditions in order to form volcanoes: It needs a thin section of tectonic plate (this typically means sea floor, as continents are much thicker) as well as a fixed jet of magma called a magma plume.
+A hot spot requires two conditions in order to form volcanoes: It needs a thin section of a tectonic plate (this typically means seafloor, as continents are much thicker) as well as a fixed jet of magma called a magma plume.
 This is a place where magma consistently shoots against the rock in the same place due to the inner currents of the earth.
 The magma plume works much like a hot faucet on a block of ice; instead of melting the entire area, it will create a hole in the surface.
 As the magma breaks the surface and spills onto the ocean floor, it cools and forms a layer of rock.
-The next large wave of magma will create a second layer of rock over the first, and this will continue until the magma has built a sea mount with a hole in the center for the magma plume.
+The next large wave of magma will create a second layer of rock over the first, and this will continue until the magma has built a seamount with a hole in the center for the magma plume.
 This becomes a shield volcano, and ultimately an island.

 The Galapagos Islands sit in the upper western corner of the Nazca Plate, which is moving southeastward at about the rate that your fingernails grow.
 Their tectonic location is also near the spreading center which divides the Nazca Plate from the Pacific Plate.
 Espanola and Santa Fe are the two oldest islands, and they are believed to be around 3.5-4 million years old.
 Fernandina Island is the westernmost island and the youngest at about 0.7 million years old.
 All of the islands have a single cone, with the exception of the island of Isabela, which was formed by a chain of six active Galapagos volcanoes.
 Currently, the plume is believed to be out west and under the water between Fernandina and Isabela.
 When putting all these forces together, it is easy to understand why volcanic archipelagos are so incredibly interesting.

-Because the islands were formed as a chain, volcanic ages vary depending where you are; western islands bear younger rocks, while eastern islands bear older rocks.
-Landscapes, therefore, are quite varied depending where you are.
+Because the islands were formed as a chain, volcanic ages vary depending on where you are; western islands bear younger rocks, while eastern islands bear older rocks.
+Landscapes, therefore, are quite varied depending on where you are.
 For those explorers who consider themselves “geotourists”, the volcanic landscapes here will satisfy the most discerning interests.

 There are 12 Galapagos volcanoes, which range from being dormant to regularly active.
 They include: